NHGJem/tensorflow2-NetVLAD/README.md

 The negative image used for any query and positive image was a positive image of a different building, as such buildings would tend to have similar-looking features that we would want our model to be able to differentiate.

 ## Deep Learning Architecture
-The NetVLAD layer, originally designed usign MatLab ([Github Page](https://github.com/Relja/netvlad)), was modified to be a custom keras layer compatible with Tensorflow 2 ([Github Page](https://github.com/crlz182/Netvlad-Keras)).
+The NetVLAD layer, originally designed using MatLab ([Github Page](https://github.com/Relja/netvlad)), was modified to be a custom keras layer compatible with Tensorflow 2 ([Github Page](https://github.com/crlz182/Netvlad-Keras)).
 The layer is then joined to the VGG16 model with its Fully-Connected layers removed, and weights pre-trained on ImageNet.

 Only the weights in the NetVLAD layer are trained, but there is an option to allow for the conv5 layer of the VGG model to be trained.